Fr8org/Fr8Core/Docs/Security/SecurityInternals.md

 Direct record access is controlled by creating tuples that relate an ObjectId to a Role to a Permission.
 These are stored in a join table called ObjectRolePermissions that associates RolePermissions with ObjectIds

+.NET Implementation Notes -
 In the .NET Hub implementation, Roles are implemented using ASP Identity 2.0 Roles.
+Because ASP Identity Roles are not cacheable, Fr8 wraps them in RoleDO objects.

 #### Profiles
 A user always belongs to a single Profile.